-- 1. The City of Meridian is committed to fulfilling the terms of its Area of City Impact agreement with Ada County as well as similar agreements of neighboring cities, including Eagle, Kuna, Star and Boise. - 2.
-The City of Meridian intends to enter into an inter-local agreement or Memorandum of Understanding with neighboring cities agreeing not to annex into approved Areas of City Impact of those cities. - 3.
-The City of Meridian will cooperate with the City of Eagle to notify them of any development applications being processed along our shared boundary, especially US 20-26/Chinden Blvd.
+1. The City of Meridian is committed to fulfilling the terms of its Area of City Impact agreement with Ada County as well as similar agreements of neighboring cities, including Eagle, Kuna, Star and Boise.

+- 2. The City of Meridian intends to enter into an inter-local agreement or Memorandum of Understanding with neighboring cities agreeing not to annex into approved Areas of City Impact of those cities. - 3.
+The City of Meridian will cooperate with the City of Eagle to notify them of any development applications being processed along our shared boundary, especially State Highway 20-26/Chinden Blvd.

-Future State Highway 16 Corridor
+State Highway 16 Preservation Corridor

-Land within the future SH16 corridor (to be identified in cooperation with the Idaho Transportation Department, property owners and other agencies) will be protected from strip commercial zoning and development.
+Land within this corridor will be protected from strip commercial zoning and development.
 The City does not intend to strip zone land adjacent to the future highway for non-residential uses.
 Such uses will be targeted to key intersections and where vacant or surplus commercial space is already available and zoned.

-Transit Friendly Development
+Transit Oriented Development